Roman Baths: Architecture, Daily Life, and Enduring Legacy

 How Roman Baths Were Built

 Romans emulated the Greeks but took the construction of Roman baths to an entirely new level.
 By the 4th century AD, the city of Rome boasted nearly 1,000 public baths!
 Roman baths were also built in forts for the army.
 Initially, most bathhouses were constructed on natural hot springs or tidal pools.
 However, with the introduction of aqueducts, Romans were able to build them everywhere.
 Water from the aqueducts was heated within the bathhouses.
 There were two types of Roman baths: the thermae, which were large, and the balneum, which were much smaller.
 The thermae were state-owned, while the balneum were typically privately owned.
 Both types charged a small entry fee, affordable to most Romans.
-Among the largest baths ever built by the Roman state were the Baths of Diocletian, constructed around 300 AD, which could hold up to 3,000 bathers, and the Baths of Caracalla, built around 215 AD (see painting on the right: The Baths of Caracalla by Lawrence Alma-Tadema).
+Among the largest baths ever built by the Roman state were the Baths of Diocletian, constructed around 300 AD, which could hold up to 3,000 bathers, and the Baths of Caracalla, built around 215 AD.

 How Romans Baths Looked and Functioned